xiangjunn/tp/docs/DeveloperGuide.md

 * **Contact information**: Name and email of the contact.
 Phone number, address, telegram handle, video conferencing meeting link, and tag(s) are optional.

+* **Field**: A particular detail of an event or contact.
+Examples of fields include the name of a contact, the description of an event or the tags of an event.

+* **Hashmap**: A data structure that stores a table of keys and their corresponding values.
+In the implementation of Calendar UI, a hashmap is used to store the `Event` objects as keys and the `Entry` object as values.

+* **Factory method**: A method to create an object without specifying the exact class, based on the creational design pattern.
+In the context of `EventChanger`, the factory methods create instances of subclasses of `EventChanger`, as seen in [`EventChanger.java`](https://github.com/AY2122S1-CS2103T-W15-3/tp/blob/master/src/main/java/seedu/address/model/event/EventChanger.java).

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**